ant-design/ant-design/components/menu/demo/theme.md

 ## en-US

 There are two built-in themes: 'light' and 'dark'.
 The default value is 'light'.
+Warning.
+Varnish does not recommend using the `dark` theme, as it does not match AI2 branding.

 ```jsx
 import { Menu, Switch } from '@allenai/varnish';